jungmyung-lee/lifestep-internship/project3/README.md

 - **emg_bar_full_and_slice_visualization.py**
-  Combines multi-channel EMG preprocessing results with barbell trajectories and presents both full-duration and selected time-window views.
+  Combines multi-channel EMG preprocessing results with barbell trajectories and presents both full-duration and selected time-window visualizations.
   This script serves as the final output visualization, enabling detailed inspection of muscle activation patterns across entire trials and specific movement segments.